benbjohnson/sql-parser/README.md

 1. Clone the repo
 2. Install [Hugo](http://hugo.spf13.com)
-3. Until a theme is developed, preview with an existing theme

-## Installing themes
+## Modifying the Layout

+Theme/HTML are in:

+    layouts/

+Static assets(CSS/JS) are in:

+	static/

+## Viewing the site locally

 In the gopheracademy-web directory:

-    git clone --recursive https://github.com/spf13/hugoThemes.git themes

-## Viewing the site

-In the gopheracademy-web directory:

-    hugo server -wD -t simple-a
+    hugo server

 View the url that Hugo provides in a browser